 'Students taking action on poverty, human rights and the environment.'
 This has been People & Planet's slogan for decades.
-A national network of student groups, People & Planet seek to take radical action to combat the causes of global injustice.

 Currently, People & Planet run 350.org's international Fossil Free campaign in the UK.
 This campaign seeks to get universities, and other institutions, to stop investing in coal, oil and gas companies.
 So far 3 universities in the UK have pledged to fully divest, including Warwick in July 2015!
 This was one of the biggest victories for activists at Warwick in years, and was covered in the national media.
 Worldwide, the Fossil Free campaign has been a major success, with hundreds of cities, foundations, pension funds and educational institutions divesting from fossil fuels.
 It has changed the global debate on keeping fossil fuels in the ground, and spawned a campaign by the Guardian newspaper around divestment: 'Keep it in the Ground'.

 People & Planet are also running a national Sweatshop Free campaign, which seeks to combat sweatshop labour conditions worldwide.

 In 2016, we will be launching our new Migrants Rights campaign, to promote the rights of refugees, combat the detention industry, and change attitudes to migrants in British society.

 Warwick's People & Planet have developed several of their own campaigns and institutions, including 'Leftovers', a weekly or bi-weekly gathering of like-minded students for a potluck lunch and academic talk, and 'Weapons out of Warwick', a campaign to combat the presense of the arms industry on campus.